Dead Before Dawn: Production

-The film was shot entirely stereoscopic 3D in 20 days in and around the Niagara Falls region of Canada in 2011.
+The film was shot entirely stereoscopic 3D in 20 days in and around the Niagara Region of Canada in 2011.
 For their environmentally friendly practices, the film was awarded the Green Screen Award by Planet in Focus.
 April Mullen used a new, immersive approach to the 3D found in the film.
 WANGO Films focused heavily on 3D throughout the conception of the idea; writing the script, choosing the locations, deciding blocking, designing the shots and makeup all with the 3D in mind.
 The film was shot on two Red One cameras.

 Release

 The film has sold internationally and Gaiam Vivendi picked up all rights in the United States.
 The film premiered in North America at the Tiff Next Wave Film Festival.
 It was released to Canadian theaters and on video on demand 2 August 2013, and it was theatrically released in America on 6 September 2013.
 It was released on home video 1 October 2013.